Lyliya/RocketStats/README.md

 ### In Game Overlay
 ![In Game Overlay](https://media.discordapp.net/attachments/681760010392436836/764021965488521246/unknown.png)

 This is the In-Game overlay, rank image is dynamic, giving Rank, Division, MMR, MMR Changed, Win, Losses, and Current Streak.
-You can edit the images that are displayed in the in-game Overlay by changing them in **rocketleague\Binaries\Win64\bakkesmod\RocketStats\RocketStats_images**.
+You can edit the images that are displayed in the in-game Overlay by changing them in **%appdata%\bakkesmod\bakkesmod\RocketStats\RocketStats_images**.

 File used are:
 - loose.png (for the red cross)